 We partner with the Virginia Department of Transportation (VDOT) and their “Adopt-a-Highway” program where we agree to pick up litter at least two times a year, for three years, over a two-mile stretch of highway.
 Our two-mile stretch is located from our church on Smith’s Neck Road (Ste Rte 665) to Carrollton Boulevard (US-17).
 In return, VDOT provides trash bags, vests, important safety information, and highway signs.

-Time Out is a FREE Family Service provided through the partnership of HWWC for our community and surrounding area.
+Time Out is a FREE family service provided through the partnership of HWWC for our community and the surrounding area.
 This ministry started as a result of a vision from our Lead Pastor regarding abused children from stress-filled home environments.
-All parents need a break sometimes and we are here to provide a safe and loving atmosphere so that they can have a worry-free break.
-All of our workers are background checked and there is always a first aid and CPR certified volunteer on-site for the safety of the children.
+All parents need a break sometimes and we are here to provide a safe and loving environment so that they can have a worry-free break.
+All of our workers are background checked and there is always a first aid and CPR-certified volunteer on-site for the safety of the children.

 For more information on this program call or text: (757) 356-5730.

 Our Manna Ministry at HWWC is a great outreach to anyone in need of food.
 There are no requirements to receive food, if you’re hungry you qualify.
-We bag up food from donations given by our church family or by anyone, the “manna cart” is located in the welcome center near the sanctuary doors.
-We give those bags out Every Tuesday of every month from 5:30-7 pm, if you would like to get involved, give food, or a monetary donation please contact us.
+We give boxes out every Tuesday of every month from 5:30-7 pm, if you would like to get involved, give food, or a monetary donation please contact us.
 We work together to bring honor to our Lord and to serve those who are hungry.
-Please be a blessing to those in need.
-If you need food or know someone who does please don’t be embarrassed to ask, we are His hands and feet, we need one another.

 Since 1992, Hope Charitable Services has developed a history of helping the poor both through its international ministry and local engagement with the inner-city community of Portsmouth, Virginia.